 This is the ultimate Sydney city walk.
 The challenge: exploring the living green-ness of Australia’s largest city without getting lost in the urban jungle.

-In just half a day, see the big hitters – the Opera House and the Harbour Bridge – combine it with historic district The Rocks, traverse over to new parkland Barangaroo and catch the vibrancy of Darling Harbour… all with as much natural area, green parks and trees as you can cram into a city.
+In just half a day, see the big hitters – the Opera House and the Harbour Bridge – combine it with historic district The Rocks, traverse over to new parkland Barangaroo and catch the vibrancy of Darling Harbour… all linked by the many nature walks Sydney has to offer.

 Sydney Coast Walks map coming soon!